AST: Adaptive, Seamless, and Training-Free Precise Speech Editing

 \subsection{Word-level Alignment and Recomposition}

-Unlike image or audio editing tasks, where the overall size remains fixed before and after editing, speech editing often involves altering the total duration and shifting specific segments.
-To address this structural mismatch and ensure invariance of the original utterance, we analyze the semantic alignment between $y_{\mathrm{ori}}$ and $y_{\mathrm{tgt}}$.
-By computing the Longest Common Subsequence (LCS) of the word sequences, we identify a set of word indices $\mathcal{I}_{\mathrm{match}}$ corresponding to the unchanged content.
-Using an ASR-based tool, we map each word to its corresponding mel-frame interval.
-It is crucial to note that a single word corresponds to a contiguous slice of mel frames rather than a single frame.
-Furthermore, due to natural variations in speaking rates, these slices vary in length across different words, and the intervals for the same matched word in the original and target utterance may also be unequal in duration.
+Unlike image or audio editing tasks where dimensions are typically fixed, speech editing often alters the total duration and shifts specific segments.
+To address this structural mismatch and preserve unchanged content, we align the semantics between $y_{\mathrm{ori}}$ and $y_{\mathrm{tgt}}$.
+Specifically, we compute the Longest Common Subsequence of their word sequences to identify the indices of unchanged words, denoted as $\mathcal{I}_{\mathrm{match}}$.
+A forced alignment tool then maps each word to a contiguous interval of mel-frames.
+Due to natural variations in speaking rates, these intervals differ in length across words and even for the same word across utterances.